hello-robot/stretch_ros2/hello_helpers/README.md

 ## Overview

 *hello_helpers* mostly consists of the hello_helpers Python module.
-This module provides various Python files used across stretch_ros that have not attained sufficient status to stand on their own.
+This module provides various Python files used across stretch_ros2 that have not attained sufficient status to stand on their own.

 ## Capabilities